British small press comics: The 1980s

-The first flowering of British small press comics centred on Fast Fiction, which began as a stall run by Paul Gravett at the bi-monthly Westminster Comic Mart in London in 1981, and developed into an anthology, a mail order service and a news sheet.
-In its various forms it lasted until 1990.
+The first flowering of British small press comics centered on Fast Fiction, which began as a stall run by Paul Gravett at the bi-monthly Westminster Comic Mart in London in 1981.
+It later developed into an anthology, a mail order service, and a news sheet, lasting in various forms until 1990.
 Artists associated with this scene included Eddie Campbell, Phil Elliott, Glenn Dakin, Paul Grist, Ed Hillyer, Woodrow Phoenix, Rian Hughes, Bob Lynch, Ed Pinsent, and the teenage Warren Ellis.
-Campbell argues it was he who persuaded his fellow artists to call their publications "small press comics" rather than "fanzines", after seeing the term "small press" used for similar publications at a poetry festival.
+Campbell claims he persuaded his fellow artists to call their publications "small press comics" rather than "fanzines", after seeing the term "small press" used for similar publications at a poetry festival.
 Gravett and Peter Stanbury published many of the Fast Fiction artists in Escape Magazine from 1983 to 1989.

 Between 1983 and 1995 Zine Zone (later Zine Zone International), a Bristol-based company specialising in mail order, comic mart service and publications, focused international attention on UK small pressers and helped a number go on to mainstream comics, including D'Israeli and Duncan Fegredo.

-1987 three students from Northbrook College, Worthing — Jamie Hewlett, Philip Bond and Alan Martin — produced two issues of a small press comic called Atomtan.
-This came to the attention of Brett Ewins who invited them to contribute to his new comics magazine, Deadline, which began in 1988.
-Hewlett and Martin created the magazine's flagship character, Tank Girl, and Hewlett has gone on to work in animation, most notably creating the cartoon rock group Gorillaz.
+In 1987 Jamie Hewlett, Philip Bond and Alan Martin (then students at from Northbrook College, Worthing) produced two issues of a small press comic called Atomtan.
+This caught the attention of Brett Ewins, who invited them to contribute to his new comics magazine, Deadline, which began in 1988.
+Hewlett and Martin created the magazine's flagship character, Tank Girl, and Hewlett went on to work in animation, most notably creating the cartoon rock group Gorillaz.